+Figure 9-4.f EDMG Direction Measurement Parameters Data field format

+All the fields definitions are the same as in the definition of DMG Direction Measurement Data field format.

 TGaz Editor: Modify the Cl.
 9.4.2.246:

 9.4.2.246 Ranging Parameters

-The (Ranging) Parameters element contains a set of fields.
+The Ranging Parameters element contains a set of fields.
 The Ranging parameters element is optionally included in the initial Fine Timing Measurement Request frame, as described in 9.6.7.32 (Fine Timing Measurement Request frame format), and the initial Fine Timing Measurement frame, as described in 9.6.7.33 (Fine Timing Measurement frame format).
 The use of the Ranging Parameters element is described in 11.22.6 (Fine timing measurement (FTM) procedure).

 The format of the Ranging Parameters element is shown in 9-610a (Ranging Parameters element format).